ria-com/nomeroff-net/README.md

 Nomeroff Net.
 Automatic numberplate recognition system.
 Version 3.4
 <br /><br />
 <blockquote style="border-left-color: #ff0000">
-Now there is a war going on in our country, Russian soldiers are shooting at civilians in Ukraine.
+Now there is a war going on in our country, russian soldiers are shooting at civilians in Ukraine.
 Enemy aviation launches rockets and drops bombs on residential quarters.
 <br>
 We are deeply thankful for the unprecedented wave of support for Ukraine from around the world.
 Below is a list of funds that help the Ukrainian army in the fight against Russian invaders:
 <ul>